kene111/Personal_Projects/README.md

 Plane Crash.ipynb has the rough work code using various classifiers and neural network, Plane_crash_upload.ipynb has the clean code for uploading.

 ## AI_6:
 First group project presented for the first half of AI saturday cohort.
+Here we tried to predict how much someone will spend on a black friday event based of certain features.

 ## Test Solutions:
 These are my solutions to a test given to me by a financial technology start up company on sentiment analysis.